Is “Do-It-Yourself” HR Really Worth It?

-You need help to recruiting top talent.
+You need help recruiting top talent.

 If there’s one thing you want, it’s probably highly-qualified employees.
 Developing a targeted strategy to find and attract these individuals can take a lot of time and effort.
-By using the services of a dedicated HR specialist, you can hand off this responsibility to a professional with the time and skills necessary to finding the ideal individuals for your business.
+By using the services of a dedicated HR specialist, you can hand off this responsibility to a professional with the time and skills necessary to find the ideal individuals for your business.

 You want help with building “open door” communication processes.

 It’s important to have someone in place to bridge communication gaps between company management and employees.
 Your employees need someone to turn to in order to voice frustrations with the company and report any wrongdoings.
 A lack of human resources help or a process in place to effectively communicate change, listen to concerns or establish basic work protocols can result in unhappy employees, which will most likely result in a drop in productivity, higher attrition rates and an impact to company revenue.

 You need time to focus elsewhere.

 As an executive or business owner, your time and effort is more than likely stretched across different departments.
 A quality HR representative can relieve you from the stress of HR responsibilities.
 He or she can reduce the amount of paperwork on your desk, develop essential processes to streamline employee issues, train and develop employees thus allowing you to devote your time to other key business priorities.

 You plan on having more than 50 employees in the future.